YasmijnVels/Ria-keep-your-glitch-project-alive/README.md

 do you want your project to stay awake on glitch? then this bot might be something for you!

-to install it in the `config.js` you can set the time and urls.
+to configure it you can set the time and urls in the `config.js`.

 to run the bot, enter your bot token at the bottom of the `app.js`.